Anthony set to announce deal with Knicks: reports

-(Reuters) - Prolific scorer Carmelo Anthony is hammering out the final details on a contract to return to the New York Knicks, according to media reports on Saturday.
+(Reuters) - Prolific scorer Carmelo Anthony is hammering out the final details on a contract to return to the New York Knicks, media reports said on Saturday.

 Anthony, who averaged 27.4 points last season for the Knicks and is the biggest free agent on the market following Friday’s decision by LeBron James to sign with Cleveland, was expected to make an announcement as soon as Sunday, reports said.

+Another top free agent, Pau Gasol, said he was leaving the Los Angeles Lakers to join the Chicago Bulls, who had also pursued Anthony.

-The seven-time All-Star could sign a five-year contract for as much as $129 million under NBA rules, but he may elect to take less in order to give the Knicks more room under the salary cap to improve the team by shopping for other free agents.
+Anthony, a seven-time All-Star, could sign a five-year contract with New York for as much as $129 million under NBA rules, but he may elect to take less in order to give the Knicks more room under the salary cap to improve the team by shopping for other free agents.

 Anthony, 30, became a free agent by opting out of the final two years of a contract that would have paid him more than $23 million next season.

-The Bulls were believed to be shifting their focus to free agent forward Pau Gasol.
+Gasol, 34, had been with the Lakers for the past six seasons and recently turned down two contract offers to stay.

+He averaged 17.4 points and 9.7 rebounds last season when he made $19 million.

-In other NBA news, the Utah Jazz have retained Gordon Hayward after matching the Charlotte Hornets’ four-year, $63 million offer sheet.
+In other moves, the Utah Jazz have retained Gordon Hayward after matching the Hornets’ four-year, $63 million offer sheet.

 Hayward, 24, averaged career highs of 16.2 points, 5.1 rebounds and 5.2 assists last season for the Jazz.